Skip to content

 The pack was implicated in a few livestock predations in mid-2018, and an adult male was killed by the state wildlife agency in November 2018.
 At the time, the pack had 4-5 adult wolves and no known pups.

-At the end of 2018, the pack had a minimum number of 4 wolves, but was not counted as a successful breeding pair for the year.
+At the end of 2018, the pack had a minimum number of four wolves, but was not counted as a successful breeding pair for the year.

-The 2020-2021 winter survey counted a minimum of six wolves in this back and a confirmed breeding pair.
+In January 2020, state biologists collared a pack member, and in February, a three-year- old adult female wolf was collared.
+The 2020 annual survey counted a minimum of six wolves in this pack and a confirmed breeding pair.

 Photos & Video